 Because peripheral vision is always retained, an individual with macular degeneration never becomes completely blind.
 The brain selects an area just outside the center to be used as the new focal point, making it possible to train a patient to maximize the use of their residual vision.
 Magnification of varying levels may be needed for tasks, as well as training and strategies to help patients maintain independence.
 Your doctor may also talk to you about taking supplements, increasing lighting, and controlling glare with special blue bocking filters.

 High pressure inside the eye is the leading cause of blindness in adults.
-It can happen so gradually that you people aren’t even aware until the condition has advanced.
+It can happen so gradually that people aren’t even aware until the condition has advanced.
 Vision lost because of glaucoma can’t be restored, making it important to have regular eye exams that include measuring eye pressure.
 If glaucoma is recognized early, vision loss can be slowed or prevented.

 Depending on the severity, individuals with glaucoma may experience loss of peripheral vision, inability to drive at night or day, increased glare, loss of depth perception, and overall sensation of being in a fog.
 Minimal magnification along with training, increased lighting and contrast, and glare control or filters may be recommended by your low vision doctor.